2025 Property Revaluation

 What to Expect & How to Get Involved

 First, you'll receive a revaluation notice in mid-February.
 This will show your property's updated value based on our January 1, 2025, revaluation.
 If you feel the value doesn't reflect your property's true market value, you have the right to appeal.
-You can submit an appeal online or by mail.
+You can submit an appeal online, by mail, or by email.

 Appeals allow us to make necessary adjustments and ensure that the value assigned to your property is as accurate as possible.
 Our team is here to answer your questions, help you understand how your property value was determined, and review any information you provide.